-Also consider packing an apple, a banana, some grapes, trail mix, or even a high-quality granola or energy bar that is minimally processed without too many simple sugars or carbohydrates.
+Also consider packing a meal replacement drink, an apple, a banana, some grapes, trail mix, or even a high-quality granola or energy bar that is minimally processed without too many simple sugars or carbohydrates.
 You can pack some treats like dark chocolate, too, and not feel too guilty about the calories because you’ve earned it.
 Try to eat within an hour after your ride so that you can replenish your body.

 Keeping hydrated is also key so make sure you have water on hand at all times.
 Drink at least 8-12 ounces of water immediately before you bike, and keep replenishing with 8 ounces every half hour.
 Make sure to replenish your fluids after your ride, too.
 Sports drinks like Gatorade contain a lot of sugar in addition to the heavily advertised electrolytes, so try to avoid them unless you’re on a long ride.

 As with any type of physical activity, safety and injury prevention is extremely important.